 Sheriff Knight Holds Awards Ceremony

-Sheriff Tom Knight presented several awards during a ceremony Monday to recognize employees who demonstrated exemplary service to their community.
+Sheriff Tom Knight presented several awards during a ceremony Thursday to recognize employees and citizens who demonstrated exemplary service to their community.

 Deputies Christian Murphy and George Gipson (not pictured) received the Life Saving Award for their efforts to save a man experiencing a medical emergency.
 On July 22, deputies responded to a Sarasota residence for the report of a man lying unconscious in the driveway.
 Deputies Gipson and Murphy arrived on scene and immediately located the victim who was unresponsive and turning blue.
 Deputy Gipson began CPR while Deputy Murphy began administering rescue breaths using his agency-issued Ambu bag.
 The man began breathing again as paramedics arrived on scene.
 He was transported to the hospital and made a full recovery.
 Medical professionals confirmed the man survived only thanks to the quick response of Deputy Gipson and Deputy Murphy.

 Deputies Christopher McConnell and Scott Thomas along with citizens Bob Beene and Vanessa Little are recognized for their efforts in successfully bringing a man back to life.
 On August 25, deputies responded to a retail store in Sarasota for an unconscious elderly man.
 When Deputies McConnell and Thomas arrived, they found the patient on the floor of an aisle with two employees, Bob Beene and Vanessa Little, performing CPR and administering an automated external defibrillator (AED).
 Both deputies took over rendering aid until paramedics arrived a short time later.
 The patient regained a pulse and was transported to the hospital.
 Had it not been for the heroic actions of exceptionally well-trained employees and continued resuscitation efforts performed by Deputy McConnell and Deputy Thomas, the man would not have likely survived.